Blinken, in Kenya, seeks to cool regional crises

 AP Diplomatic Writer

-NAIROBI (AP) — U.S. Secretary of State Antony Blinken opened his first official visit to Africa in Kenya with an appeal Wednesday for the preservation of democracy and inclusion in politically and ethnically fractured societies.
-His message was delivered amid worsening crises in neighboring Ethiopia and Sudan.
+NAIROBI (AP) — U.S. Secretary of State Antony Blinken appealed Wednesday for the preservation of democracy in politically and ethnically fractured societies as he opened his first official visit to Africa in Kenya amid worsening crises in neighboring Ethiopia and Sudan.

-With insecurity wracking both of those countries, Blinken began a three-nation African tour in a country with it own turbulent history of democracy.
-Kenya will face another test of stability in a presidential election next year yet has emerged as a player in attempting to ease the growing Ethiopian conflict.
+In a lengthy, private meeting with Kenyan President Uhuru Kenyatta and other top officials, Blinken hailed Kenya’s role in seeking to ease the conflict in Ethiopia and as an example of a vibrant, inclusive democracy despite challenges it has faced in its own recent elections.

+Kenyatta visited Addis Ababa over the weekend in a bid to bolster an African Union-led mediation initiative to end the violence in Ethiopia that has engulfed the northern Tigray region and spread, prompting widespread fears of a spillover in the conflict.

+Blinken spent an hour-and-a-half alone with Kenyatta in a one-on-one session that had been scheduled for only 10 minutes, the State Department said, although the exact topics of the discussion and any potential developments were not immediately clear.

+“We have to do this hand-in-hand and beyond that, as two strong, vibrant democracies at a time when democracies are under some challenge I think the example we set is more important than ever,” Blinken told Cabinet Secretary Raychelle Omamo immediately after seeing Kenyatta.

-Before meeting President Uhuru Kenyatta and other senior Kenyan officials, Blinken spoke with civic leaders about the importance of combatting what he termed “democratic recession” around the world, including challenges in the United States that show “just how fragile our democracy can be.”
+In earlier comments to Kenyan civic leaders, he spoke about the importance of combatting “democratic recession” around the world, including challenges in the United States that show “just how fragile our democracy can be.”
+Kenya faces its own test of stability in a presidential election next year, yet has emerged as a player in the Ethiopian peace efforts.

-“This is an important time,” he told a small group of human rights, labor and anti-corruption advocates at a Nairobi hotel.
-“Around the world we’ve seen we’ve seen over the last decade or so what some have called ‘democratic recession’.”

-“Even vibrant democracies like Kenya are experiencing these pressures, especially around election time,” Blinken said, alluding to the presidential election set for August 2022.
-Combatting misinformation, political violence, voter intimidation and corruption is critical to halting the backsliding.

 Instead, conflict in Ethiopia has escalated between Prime Minister Abiy Ahmed’s government and leaders in the northern Tigray region who once dominated the government.